JKaestelHansen/Probabilistic_ML/README.md

 # Probabilistic_ML
-This repo explores probabilistic ML in the context of predictions of diffusional properties with a specific interest in predicting Cohesin extrusion speeds.
+This repo explores uncertainty estimation and evalutaion of predicted uncertainties using a plethora of metrics This repo explores probabilistic ML in the context of predictions of diffusional properties with a specific interest in predicting Cohesin extrusion speeds.

 Prediction with uncertainty for various modelling approaches.